clfee/Shiny-apps/README.md

 ## Uses

-The primary use of the app is for the COVID-19 trend visulization.
+The primary use of the app is for the COVID-19 trend visualization.